incepter/react-async-states/packages/docs/docs/tutorial/first-steps.md

 </details>

-This may be familiar to you if you already know `react-query`.
+This example was chosen on purpose so it may be familiar to you if you already know `react-query` or any other library using the same paradigm.

 ### Make it automatic on mount